Suzuki SV650: Third generation (2017–2026)

 The 2017 model released in 2016, SV650/A has returned to the more conventional styling of the pre-Gladius naked version.
 Suzuki claims the wet weight for the non-ABS model is 195 kg (430 lbs), and 197 kg (434 lbs) for the ABS model.
 Its engine develops an additional four-horsepower and features a low-speed stalling prevention system ("low RPM assist") to make the bike more suited to beginners and easier to ride in stop/go traffic.

-It meets Euro 4 emission regulations.
-It has a new slim steel frame.
-Seat height is 785mm (30.9").
+It meets Euro 4 emission regulations and has a new slim steel frame.
+Seat height is 785 mm (30.9").
 Fuel tank capacity is 13.8 litres, or 15.5 litres in the US market.
-It has twin front disc brakes and new 39mm slimmer and lighter throttle bodies.
+It has twin front disc brakes and new 39 mm slimmer and lighter throttle bodies.